VRR: everything you need to know about Variable Refresh Rate

 In terms of 2020 Samsung models, you need to buy at least the Q70T in order to get VRR - the Q60T and TU8000 rather disappointingly don't support it.
 Those 4K models that do support VRR (the Q70T, Q80T, Q90T and Q95T) also appear to max out at 60Hz, which isn't a problem now but might become one if you upgrade to Xbox Series X or PS5.
 We've asked Samsung to comment and will report back.

 With other manufacturers, support is patchy at best.
-Sony's only TV that supports VRR is the new XH90 (also available as the XH92 at certain retailers), Philips doesn't intend to support VRR until 2021, and we're not aware of any Panasonic models that support it.
+Sony's only TV that supports VRR is the new XH90 (also available as the XH92 at certain retailers), and Panasonic and Philips currently produce no TVs with VRR on board.

 If you're a gamer keen to have VRR support - and we think that you should be, particularly if you plan to buy a next-gen console - it's well worth checking to be sure your next TV has got it.
 And remember; even having HDMI 2.1 sockets is not a cast iron guarantee of VRR support, so do tread carefully.